Hacker looking at data on computer screen

 4 min

-7 Things a Cyber Criminal Could Do With Your Data (+ Prevention!)
+7 Things A Cyber Criminal Could Do With Your Data

-With so many of us now opting to use digital services, cybercriminals have a larger pool of opportunities to target.
-In 2021, an estimated 5.9 billion accounts were compromised in data breaches.
+With the growing reliance on digital services, cybercriminals now have more opportunities to target individuals.
+An estimated 5.9 billion accounts were compromised in data breaches recently.

-While it’s deeply concerning to think about our data falling into the wrong hands, understanding what types of information a cybercriminal looks for and how they use it can help us to protect our assets.
+Although it's concerning to imagine our data being misused, knowing what types of information a cybercriminal seeks and understanding their methods can help us safeguard our assets.

 What Types Of Data Does A Cyber Criminal Target?

-• Personally Identifiable Information (PII) - data that can be used to identify, contact, or locate an individual, including names, addresses, birth dates, email IDs and phone numbers.
+• Personally Identifiable Information (PII) - data that can be used to identify, contact, or locate someone, including names, addresses, birth dates, email addresses, and phone numbers.

-• Financial information - Consists of credit card numbers, banking information, insurance information, billing accounts, and any other data involved in an individual’s financial activities.
+• Financial Information - Consists of credit card numbers, banking information, insurance details, billing accounts, and other data related to financial activities.

-• Healthcare data - Information used for an individual’s medical services such as hospital records and medical insurance.
+• Healthcare Data - Information used for medical services such as hospital records and medical insurance.

-• User credentials - Online or digital credentials include usernames, email IDs, passwords and online shopping login credentials.
+• User Credentials - Online credentials including usernames, email addresses, passwords, and online shopping login details.

 Stolen PayPal account details